nainarazz/nainacodes.com-old/content/posts/test-driven-development-with-react-testing-library/test-driven-development-with-react-testing-library.md

 });
 ```

 Again, nothing new in here.
-We render the app as usual, wait for the loading indicator to disappear, then click the 3rd remove button (we get the element through getByTestId), and then assert that the item in NOT in the document.
+We render the app as usual, wait for the loading indicator to disappear, then click the 3rd remove button (we get the element through getByTestId), and then assert that the item is NOT in the document.

-Inside `App.js`, let us add add a `removeTodo()` function and pass it down to our `<TodoList />` then to `<TodoItem />` .Our `removeTodo` is just going to filter our todos and set a new state.
+Inside `App.js`, let us add add a `removeTodo()` function and pass it down to our `<TodoList />`, then to `<TodoItem />` .Our `removeTodo` is just going to filter our todos and set a new state.

 ```jsx filename=App.js linesToHighlight=9
 // ...other codes